Connecting Google Analytics 4 to BigQuery – A Step-by-Step Guide

 3. How to connect Google Analytics 4 with BigQuery:

-New BigQuery customer are often offered free credits to use for the Google Cloud in the first 90 days.
-Customer receive 10 GB storage and up to 1 TB for queries per month for free.
+New BigQuery customers are often offered free credits to use for the Google Cloud in the first 90 days.
+Customers also receive 10 GB storage and up to 1 TB for queries per month for free.

 4. Create a BigQuery Project:

 Click on the drop down menu for ‘My first project’ and then select ‘New Project’.

 Now click on ‘Create project’ and a ‘New Project’ screen will open where you can name your project.

 Your project name will automatically create a project ID which cannot be changed once it has been set.
 Click ‘CREATE’ to continue.
 With your free account you can have up to 25 projects.

 You will now see the Notifications screen where you need to click ‘Select Project’.

 Well done, you have now created your Google BigQuery project.
 You should be able to see your project name at the top of the screen.
 On the right of the screen you should also see the details of your project, such as the project name and ID.